Naomi Ekperigin: Career

 In May 2016, Comedy Central announced that Ekperigin would create a half-hour special for the network, taped in New Orleans in June 2016.
 September 29, 2016, she made her late-night debut on Late Night with Seth Meyers.
 Her half-hour special premiered on Comedy Central just two weeks later, October 14 at midnight.
 Ekperigin also co-wrote a television pilot for Comedy Central with former Daily Show correspondent Jessica Williams.
 Ekperigin has also written for Difficult People and written for and appeared on Totally Biased with W. Kamau Bell.

-She's been a regular performer on the WNYC podcast 2 Dope Queens, standing out as a fan favorite.
-Other projects include a pilot for TruTV called Inside Caucasia, developed with Ekperigin's fiancé, comedian Andy Beckerman.
+She was a regular performer on the WNYC podcast 2 Dope Queens.
+Other projects include a pilot for TruTV called Inside Caucasia, developed with Ekperigin's partner, comedian Andy Beckerman.

 In June 2017, she joined the writing staff of the NBC sitcom Great News, starring Briga Heelan, Andrea Martin, and John Michael Higgins.
 She then went on to write for season 2 of the CBS All Access show No Activity and the HBO limited series Mrs. Fletcher, starring Kathryn Hahn.

 She has a recurring role in the Apple TV+ show Mythic Quest as Carol, the beleaguered HR person at a video game company.
-She was promoted to main role in season 3.
+She was promoted to a main role in season 3.

+Ekperigin is a writer on St. Denis Medical, which premiered on Peacock in 2024.
+It has been renewed for a second season.